fluentlabs-xyz/docs-docusaurus/docs/get-started.md

 ## `gblend`: Your New Best Friend

-If you're an application developer on Fluent, not matter your language of choice, the `gblend` CLI tool handles everything from project scaffolding to deployment.
+If you're an application developer on Fluent, no matter your language of choice, the `gblend` CLI tool handles everything from project scaffolding to deployment.
 Get started in seconds:

 ```bash
 cargo install gblend